Sign in or register to access funds to pay for apprenticeship training.

 - the levy you declare to HMRC through the PAYE process

-- multiplied the proportion of your pay bill paid to your workforce who live in England
+- multiplied by the proportion of your pay bill paid to your workforce who live in England

 - plus a 10% government top-up on this amount